The below speakers will give invited plenary lectures of 40 minutes each.

 To learn more about the life and works of Fraser Stoddart, read about “Big and Little Meccano” in Tetrahedron 2008, 64, 8231–8263 and Mechanically Interlocked Molecules (MIMs) – Molecular Shuttles, Switches and Machines (Nobel Lecture) in the International Edition of Angewandte Chemie 2017, 56, 11094–11125.

-To contribute to the oral and poster programmes please visit the submit abstract page.
+To contribute to the poster programmes please visit the submit abstract page.